Measurable Hall's theorem for actions of abelian groups: Measurable averaging operators

+Medial means were studied already by Banach who showed their existence (the so-called \textit{Banach limits}).
+In this paper we use a special kind of medial means $\mm$ which is additionally measurable on $[0,1]^\mathbb{N}$ and we use it to take a measurable average of a sequence of functions $f_n:(X,\mu)\to[0,1]$ for a space $(X,\mu)$ with a Borel probability measure $\mu$.
+It takes a bit more effort to construct medial means that are measurable but this can be done in a couyple of ways.

-Mokobodzki showed that under the assumption of the Continuum Hypothesis there exists a medial mean which is universally measurable as a function on $[0,1]^\N$.
-For a proof the reader can consult the textbook of Fremlin \cite[Theorem 538S]{fremlin}.
-As the CH can be always true in a forcing extension or in $L[r]$ (for a suitable real $r$ coding the Borel sets we are dealing with), the admissibility of this assumption follows from the following absoluteness lemma.
+Recall that Mokobodzki showed that under the assumption of the Continuum Hypothesis there exists a medial mean which is universally measurable as a function on $[0,1]^\N$.
+For a proof the reader can consult the textbook of Fremlin \cite[Theorem 538S]{fremlin} or the article \cite{meyer}.
+However, a careful analysis of Mokobodzki's proof shows that for a single Borel probability measure $\mu$, the existence of a $\mu$-measurable medial mean does not require the Continuum Hypothesis.
+Nevertheless, some set-theoretical assumptions are still used even for a single $\mu$, such as the Hahn--Banach theorem.

+Another construction of measurable averaging a sequence of measurable functions $f_n:X\to[0,1]$ (perhaps more familiar to the general mathematical audience than the Mokobodzki construction) can be done using the Banach--Saks theorem in $L^2(X,\mu)$ by using weak${}^*$-compactness of the unit ball (cf. \cite{lacz.meas}).
+This also needs some weak form of the Axiom of Choice such as the Tichonov theorem.